 Use the formula =C2/COUNT($A$2:$A$16) where C2 contains the frequency of the value.
 This will calculate the relative frequency for that value.

-Finding relative frequency in Google Sheets can be streamlined with the right tools.
+Finding relative frequency in Google Sheets can be complex and time-consuming.